zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 To manage meeting recording using PowerShell, use the **`-AllowCloudRecording`** parameter in [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy).
 For details, see the [PowerShell section](#powershell) in this article.

-## Record meetings automatically
+## Auto recording

-You can control whether organizers have access to the **Record and transcribe automatically** setting in their **Meeting options**, which lets them set their meetings to record automatically.
-If turned off, organizers don't see this setting and can’t set meetings to record automatically.
-This setting doesn't apply to transcripts.
+You can control whether organizers have access to the **Record and transcribe automatically** setting for meetings.
+By default, when you turn on auto recording for an organizer, the **Record and transcribe automatically** setting in their **Meeting options** for meetings is **Off** by default.
+When organizers want their meetings to be recorded and transcribed automatically, they must turn on the setting for each meeting.
+For webinars and town halls, the setting is on by default.
+If you turn of auto recording, organizers don't see the setting and can’t set meetings to record automatically.

+> [!NOTE]
+> This setting doesn't apply to transcripts.

-To manage this setting for organizers you must use PowerShell or a meeting templates.
-Only organizers with a Teams Premium license can use assigned meeting templates.
+You must use PowerShell or a meeting template to manage this setting for organizers.

 To manage this setting with meeting templates, see [IT admins - Create a custom meeting template in Microsoft Teams](create-custom-meeting-template.md).
-If you prefer to prevent the organizers from changing your settings, you can lock the value you selected.
+Only organizers with a Teams Premium license can use assigned meeting templates.If you prefer to prevent the organizers from changing your settings, you can lock the value you selected.

 To manage this setting using PowerShell, use the **`-AutoRecording`** parameter in [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy).
 For details, see the [PowerShell section](#powershell) in this article.
 Once the template is activated, users will see it when scheduling meetings.
 If they opt to use this template, recording and transcription will commence automatically without any user interaction.